Simplified Examples

 Trading Exposure: The synthetic part of their exposure that represents the leverage, which cannot be withdrawn → 8 ETH ($8,000).

 Collateral: The real part of their exposure, which they can actually withdraw.
-This is the Collateral they deposited → 4 ETH ($4,000).
+This is the collateral they deposited → 4 ETH ($4,000).

 Total Exposure: The trader maintains a total exposure of 12 ETH, but the value of this exposure increases from $12,000 to $14,400.

-Trading Exposure: Their Trading Exposure (the "synthetic" part that represents the leverage) remains at $8,000.
+Trading Exposure: Their trading exposure (the "synthetic" part that represents the leverage) remains at $8,000.
 However, with the increase in the price of ETH, this now corresponds to 6.67 ETH instead of the initial 8 ETH.

 PnL: This scenario nets a profit of 1.33 ETH for the user.